-- Intermittent positive reinforcement: This is a very effective manipulation tactic, one abusers use to great effect.
-Intermittent positive reinforcement occurs when your relationship goes from nonstop positive reinforcement to only getting attention, appreciation, praise, adoration, declarations of love, etc. once in a while, on a random basis.
-This will create a climate of doubt, fear and anxiety.
-You’ll know he’s withdrawing and you’ll fear you’re losing him, but he’ll deny it.
-This replays over and over until you’re riding and emotional roller coaster, with no way to stop the ride and get off.
+- Intermittent reinforcement: This is a very effective manipulation tactic, one abusers use to great effect.
+Intermittent reinforcement occurs when your relationship goes from nonstop positive reinforcement to only getting attention, appreciation, praise, adoration, declarations of love, etc. once in a while, on a random basis.
+This will create a climate of doubt, fear and anxiety, while compelling you to persist.
+You’ll know s/he’s withdrawing and you’ll fear you’re losing him, but he’ll deny it.
+This replays over and over until you’re riding an emotional roller coaster, with no way to stop the ride and get off.
 S/He is doing this on purpose to increase his power and control over you and to make you even more desperate for his love.
 You have become the proverbial lab rat frantically pushing the lever for a randomly dispensed treat.
 The rat thinks of nothing else, and neither will you.
 The bond can become even stronger during this phase, believe it or not.
 It’s a well-known psychological phenomenon known as traumatic bonding.

 - Negative reinforcement: The manipulator stops performing a negative behavior (such as giving you the silent treatment) when you comply with his demands.

 - Not allowing negative emotion: The victim is typically chastised for emotional behavior.
 The focus is put on the emotional upset itself, not the cause behind it (which conveniently takes the focus off of him).
 He refuses to hear what it is she wants to talk about.
 The only subject is her emotion, which is unacceptable; in fact, it’s an issue she needs to work on, and one he finds unattractive.The silent treatment usually follows, which increases her frustration at not being able to express her thoughts and feelings.